UK - Kilimanjaro - Arusha

 Ngorongoro Crater - Serengeti

 This morning we continue our journey to the world-famous Serengeti National Park.
 Between the Ngorongoro Crater and the Serengeti is a huge, steep-sided gorge, as much as 90m deep in places.
 This is Olduvai, famed for the extraordinary series of fossilised remains discovered in the canyon walls, which make it one of the world’s most important prehistoric sites.
-We visit to the small museum here, before we proceed to one of Tanzania’s natural jewels, the Serengeti, spending two nights at the Serengeti Sopa Lodge (4T).
+We visit the small museum here, before we proceed to one of Tanzania’s natural jewels, the Serengeti, spending two nights at the Serengeti Sopa Lodge (4T).

 Serengeti National Park